 This is a deceptively simple practice.
 It’s not an overnight quick fix.
 It’s something that can become part of the fabric of your life and help you to become intimate with yourself and accept yourself, every last nook and cranny of you.

-I invite you to try taking ten to fifteen minutes to do this practice every day as a foundational practice of self-acceptance.
+I invite you to try taking ten to fifteen minutes to do this practice every day as a foundational practice of self-awareness and self-acceptance.

 If this practice works for you, it’s something you may want to do for a long, long time.
 You’ll try it out yourself and see how it works for you.

 This practice comes from Melodie Beattie’s book Make Miracles in Forty Days: Turning What You Have into What You Want.

 Melodie Beattie calls it the Miracles Project.
 I call it Milagrows.
 A friend of mine stumbled on doing something similar and she called it writing her list of blessings in brown shit wrappers.

 Resistance occupies our energy so we don’t have time or attention for much else.
 Resistance locks us into battle with reality, but mostly it keeps us engaged in battle with ourselves.
 The worst thing about resistance is that it destroys our power.”–Melodie Beattie, Make Miracles in Forty Days: Turning What You Have into What You Want

 Every day, you write a list of all the things you are grateful for.
 What’s special: in this list you are first encouraged to put your attention on the things you are NOT grateful for most of all and plaster them with gratitude.